akaeba/ATWG/README.md

 myChamber.stop()                        # stop chamber
 ```

-The _open_ procedure accepts as argument an yaml file with RS232 configuration.
+The _open_ procedure accepts as argument a .yaml file with the chamber (RS232) configuration.
 In case of no argument [default](https://github.com/akaeba/ATWG/blob/master/espec/sh_if_default.yaml)s are used.

 ## File listing